|Artillery and Armoured Fighting Vehicles preserved in the USA: Rhode Island

 QF 4.7-inch Mk.
 IV Armstrong Gun, Serial No. 12124 on a Central Pivot Mount Mk.
 1, Serial No. 10982 was emplaced at Battery Talbot, Fort Adams, Rhode Island.
 This gun has been moved from Rhode Island to Battery Bingham, Fort Moultrie, Sullivan's Island, South Carolina, (missing its shield).

-SBML 4-pounder Gun (TBC).
+Cast-iron 4-pounder smoothbore muzzle-loading Gun mounted on a concrete stand.
 No. 1 of 2.
 Used on Colony Sloop Tartar in the 1740’s.
-In poor condition.
 Newport Historical Society, Touro Street.

 Newport, Goat Island, Fort Wolcott